NSITonline/NSIT-Connect/README.md

 ![Locations Glossary](/../master/app/src/main/res/drawable/8.png "Locations Glossary")
 ![Map view](/../master/app/src/main/res/drawable/9.png "Map view")

+###5.CodeRadar
+CodeRadar is a Coding Contest Reminder that lets you keep track of all ongoing and upcoming contests on various online judges like Codechef,Topcoder,CodeForces,UraOj,HackerRank,etc..  you can filter the online judges you want to see, set reminders and do many more stuff..Happy Codingg :)

 ##Contribution
 It's very easy to contribute to NSIT App v2.
 Just follow these steps: